Belkonar/book/draft/001-basics/001-basics.md

 # Absolute Basics

-The purpose of this chapter is to explain what developing software even means, how to use a shell, and the basics of a compiler (or interpreter).
+The purpose of this section is to explain what developing software even means, how to use a shell, and the basics of a compiler (or interpreter).
 If you are an absolute beginner, read this chapter and then go learn a language.
 The rest of the book assumes you already know how to build software at a non junior level.

 ## The Shell